evykassirer/notes/cs341/341notes.md

 - brute force is quadratic (compare points to all others), let's do better
 - we divide and find the closest pair on the left and closest on the right (deltaL, deltaR)
 - when we combine, we determine if there is a pair of points (one on the left, one on the right) that are closer than either of our closest pairs so far).
 There are potentially n/2 \* n/2 = n^2/4 such pairs to check, which takes quadratic time which we're trying to avoid
-- let delta be the min of deltaL and deltaR - we only wish to consider points where x coord is within delta of he vertical splitting line - the 'critical strip' of width 2delta
+- let delta be the min of deltaL and deltaR - we only wish to consider points where x coord is within delta of the vertical splitting line - the 'critical strip' of width 2delta
-- if there is a pair of points whose distance is less than delta, then both points will be in this critical strip
+- if there is a pair of points, one from each subproblem, whose distance is less than delta, then both points will be in this critical strip
-- so we discard al points that are not in the critical stripo. the points that remain are 'candidate points'. how many points are there? there could be all n points!
+- so we discard all points that are not in the critical strip. the points that remain are 'candidate points'. how many points are there? there could be all n points!
 - next step is to sort candidate points on the y axis

-Lemma: suppose candidate points are sorted with respect to y coordinates.
+Lemma: suppose the list of candidate points R are sorted with respect to y coordinates.
 Suppose that R[j] and R[k] have distance less than delta, where j < k.
 Then k <= j+7

 - rectangle R that is width of strip and height delta, divided into 8 squares of side delta/2

 ![rectangle](rectangleR.jpg)

 - two points in the same square can be at most the distance of the diagonal apart - that value is delta/2 * root2 < delta - but this is impossible because we're on one side of the middle line of the critical section where the smallest distance was delta
-- so only one point max per rectangle
+- so only one point max per square
 - so R[j+8] is above the rectangle (because there are at most one point per square) so its distance from R[j] is more than delta
-- so now we can say checking the trip is O(n) because each iteration of the inner loop is constant (only 8 times)
+- so now we can say checking the strip is O(n) because each iteration of the inner loop (finding the pair for a point) is constant (only 8 times)

 Complexity: